kiriharu/spigot-tg-bridge/README.md

 ### This plugin will send chat messages from Minecraft to Telegram, and from Telegram to Minecraft.

+## Difference from original project

+1. Fully compatible with 1.12 Spigot
+2. Removed asleep handler (not supported by spigot 1.12)

 ## How to use:

 1. Download .jar file from [releases page](https://github.com/kraftwerk28/spigot-tg-bridge/releases), and put it in `plugins/` directory on your server **OR** clone this repo and run `gradle` inside repo's directory.